 - Some airports opt for shuttles (3), which enables to

 reduce the size of the terminal and maximize the number of planes

 that can be serviced but may involve longer boarding times.
-In situations
+This

-of congestion shuttles are used for the unloading of passengers,
+serviced by buses.
+In situations of congestion shuttles can be used for unloading passengers,

-freight planes are loaded and unloaded by shuttles.
+freight planes are loaded and unloaded by shuttles (haulers

 air unit load devices), so the shuttles design is prevalent

 in air cargo operations.